-A TCP sender that enters the non-validated phase will preserve the cwnd (i.e., this neither grows nor reduces while the sender remains in this phase).
+A TCP sender that enters the non-validated phase SHOULD preserve the cwnd (i.e., this neither grows nor reduces while the sender remains in this phase).
 If the sender receives an indication of congestion (loss or Explicit Congestion Notification, ECN, mark [RFC3168]) it uses the method described below.
-The phase is concluded after a fixed period of time (the NVP, as explained in section 4.4.2) or when the sender transmits sufficient data so that pipeACK > (1/2)cwnd (i.e. it is no longer rate-limited).
+The phase is concluded after a fixed period of time (the NVP, as explained in Section 4.4.3) or when the sender transmits sufficient data so that pipeACK > (1/2)cwnd (i.e. the sender is no longer rate-limited).